sybrew/the-seo-framework/readme.txt

 	* Addressed an issue where TSF would output a deprecation notice when visiting a bbPress topic tag.
 	* Addressed an issue where multiple database requests could be made if a certain post type trait (hierarchical, nonhierachical, has_archive) didn't exist.
 This shouldn't be possible unless posts or pages are unregistered, nor should it be possible because the caches aren't touched more than once per request, but I deemed it a bug nonetheless.
 		* Pro tip: Look for logical bugs by tracing your code, rather than solely relying on user feedback.
 You're lazy (and rich and settled) if you don't revisit your popular code.
+	* Addressed a regression where '0' was incorrectly considered a valid post password in the Classic Editor.
 * **Other:**
 	* WordPress v6.5 will [no longer set pointer-cursors for labels](https://core.trac.wordpress.org/ticket/59733).
 Because we use labels for our settings-tabs' buttons and adopted WP's cursor property, we reinstated that property for our tabs.